 Prosper, LendingClub and Upstart are peer-to-peer (P2P) lenders.
 Upstart is the youngest of the three, established in the spring of 2012.
 Prosper and LendingClub were founded in 2005 and 2006, respectively.

-Prosper and Upstart solely deal in personal loans, but LendingClub includes a few more options in its suite of lending solutions.
-Outside of personal loans, you can also find auto refinancing, business loans and patient financing for physicians through LendingClub.
-All three providers operate online only.
+Prosper and Upstart solely deal in personal loans, but LendingClub has a few more options in its suite of lending solutions, including auto refinancing, business loans and patient financing for physicians through LendingClub.
+All three providers only operate online.

 What is a peer-to-peer lender?

 Peer-to-peer lenders are providers that source the funds for your loan from individual investors, rather than from a bank.
 These investors — or “peers” — can usually partially or fully fund a loan.